Irrespective of a partner having 90 percent of what you want, it doesn’t change the reality that they have a bad personality.

 The problem with getting into a relationship and staying in a relationship with a partner like this is that you embolden them.

-However, this is normally not the case.
+This is normally not the case.

-A bad personality only gets worse with time.
+A bad personality gets worse with time.

-At some point, your needs may change.
+At some point, your needs change.

 In essence, you mature and change.

-This does happen in relationships.
-People do change.
 People’s needs do change as well.

 If that 90 percent becomes 60 percent, you are now deficient by 40 percent.